vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 are themselves gross.
 The tangible form is only for those unable to visualize.
 The  inner linga is not perceptible to the dull-minded person who considers that exterior  reality is everything and that nothing else exists.
 The unstained, unchanging sub tle linga is just as evident to persons of knowledge, however, as a gross linga made  of some material like mud or wood is to those who are not practiced in yoga.  (.LPur 75.19-22)

-Subtle is always best in the Saiva siddhanta scheme of things.
-However,  such dismissive characterizations of gross worshipers, as we will see, fail to  take into account the careful yogic visualization and knowledge of Saiva  theology necessary to transform even the most tangible linga into a ritually  suitable embodiment of Siva.
+Subtle is always best in the Śaiva siddhanta scheme of things.
+However,  such dismissive characterizations of gross worshipers, as we will see, fail to  take into account the careful yogic visualization and knowledge of Śaiva  theology necessary to transform even the most tangible linga into a ritually  suitable embodiment of Siva.
 Gross may become subtle, Siva-like, through  proper ritual action.14

 The texts generally employ a threefold classification of the physical icons  most suitable for Siva's manifestation: undifferentiated (niskala), differenti ated (sakala), and mixed (sakalani$kala).
 "That which is undifferentiated is  called the 'linga.'
 That which is differentiated is termed 'image' (bera).
 The  linga with faces (mukhalmga) is a mixture of the two and resembles the linga in  height and form" (MM 33.1-2).
 An austere upright cylinder, the linga is  physically nonpartite.ls An image, by contrast, is an anthropomorphic form  with all the characteristic parts and marks of a body.
 Intermediate between  these two forms, the linga with faces is in its basic shape and dimensions a  linga, but with one or, more often, five faces partially emerging from the  central shaft in the four cardinal directions.
 The fifth, upward face is not  discernible to humans of limited visual acuity.
 The three categories of sup